Peaking for a Powerlifting Meet: Methods & Strategies for Optimal Performance

 Common Mistakes with Conjugate Peaking

-Even experienced lifters often derail their progress in the final 4–6 weeks by misunderstanding how Conjugate should be adapted—not abandoned—for a peak.
+Even experienced lifters often derail their progress in the final 4–6 weeks by misunderstanding how Conjugate should be adapted - not abandoned - for a peak.

 🚫 Dropping ME entirely → You lose the very intensity that keeps you sharp.🚫 Sticking to one barbell for 6 weeks straight → This causes fatigue and boredom, not better specificity.🚫 Trying to "go linear" → Conjugate isn't block periodisation.
 Turning it into one is a recipe for regression.